 3. Play Calming Music

-Studies show that exposure to certain types of music can help calm anxious and stressed dogs.
-One found that kenneled dogs’ heart rate variability (HRV) was higher when they were listening to soft rock or reggae music.
-Another found that classical music can make kenneled dogs sleep more and bark less.
+Additionally, studies show that exposure to certain types of music can help calm anxious and stressed dogs.
+One found that kenneled dogs’ heart rate variability (HRV) was higher, indicative of decreased stress, when they were listening to soft rock or reggae music.
+Another study found that classical music can make kenneled dogs sleep more and bark less.

 Anti-anxiety vests, like Thundershirts, work great for some dogs.
 The effect is similar to swaddling an infant or using a weighted blanket as an adult.
+Dogs should be used to wearing it before the event and to use it during non-stressful situations.
 Studies suggest that, when worn as per the manufacturer’s instructions, the constant pressure could reduce stress behaviors and help maintain an appropriate heart rate.

 If your budget doesn’t have space for anti-anxiety clothes, towel wrapping may be an affordable solution to try.